Maybe you found some old garlic bulbs that have been lying in your pantry for a few months and are wondering whether you can use them.

-- Last but not least, in case, there is a lot of garlic lying in your pantry, and you are not going to use it soon, put it in your freezer.
+- Last but not least, in case there is a lot of garlic lying in your pantry and you are not going to use it soon, put it in your freezer.
 Do not keep whole bulbs in the fridge.
 Instead, wrap them in cling film, put them in an airtight container, and place them in the freezer.
-Your garlic will last for a year, but it may lose some of its flavors.
+Your garlic will last for a year, but it may lose some of its flavor.

 How Long Garlic Lasts

 The longevity of garlic depends on the amount of processing it has undergone.
-So a whole garlic bulb lasts longer than a peeled or prepared clove of garlic.
+So a whole garlic bulb lasts longer than a peeled or prepared garlic clove.

 Here are some rules of thumb to keep you on track:

-- Whole fresh bulbs of garlic last for 6-months in the pantry.
+- Whole fresh bulbs of garlic last for six months in the pantry.

-- After you take a few cloves from the bulb, it can remain fresh for 3-4 months.
+- After you take a few cloves from the bulb, they can remain fresh for 3-4 months.

-- An unpeeled clove may last for 1-month.
+- An unpeeled clove may last for one month.

-- A peeled clove may continue to be usable for 1-week if you keep it in your fridge.
+- A peeled clove may continue to be usable for one week if you keep it in your fridge.

 - Once you chop, mince, or press garlic, it can last for a day.